Bhuvneshvri11/100856875_1202/README.md

 import matplotlib.pyplot as plt the library to help us in plotting the data, visual design

-i now went forward to reading the data from an absolute path which is as shown below we use the pandas to import the dataset dataframe=pd.read_csv(r'~/Desktop/all the analysis/survey.csv')'
+I now went forward to reading the data from an absolute path which is as shown below we use the pandas to import the dataset dataframe=pd.read_csv(r'~/Desktop/all the analysis/survey.csv')'

-the descriptive statistics are much important in helping one gain a great understanding of basic variables of the data and their interactions as well as exact values for the descriptive statisics i did it as shown below the descriptive statisctics for the data dataframe.describe()
+Descriptive statistics are used to describe the basic features of the data in a study.
+They provide simple summaries of the sample and the measures.
+Together with simple graphics analysis, they form the basis of virtually every quantitative analysis of data.
+The descriptive statistics for the dataset are shown below... the descriptive statisctics for the data dataframe.describe()